infer3monkey/messagingApp/README.md

 - **bad-words**: used to filter words in messages to keep the chat with some level of decency

 ## How To Run Yourself
-I have composed a docker compose file for easy setup and teardown with no downloads needed
+I have created a docker compose file for easy setup and teardown with no downloads needed

 `docker compose build`
 `docker compose up -d`